Wingfield Series: Wingfield's Inferno

 Walt's filly Dividend makes her race track debut and Walt pulls wool over the eyes of the local MP with the help of the entire community.

+Wingfield Lost and Found

+This is the final play of the series and focuses on Walt wanting to be a gentleman farmer, which he still hasn't yet.
+The play was inspired by Dan Needles' well going dry.

 Characters

 The Seventh Line (Main Characters)

 Walt Wingfield - The newest resident of the seventh line and a former chairman of the board of a large Bay Street brokerage house.
 Walt is in his fifties and became disillusioned about his life in high finance.
 Walt is attempting to farm his 100 acre property using little or no technological help, much to the confusion and amusement of his neighbours.
 Until he arrives at the seventh line, he has been a lifelong bachelor.
 His farm is known as "The Old Fisher Place" although "Fisher" is the most common name in the locality.

 Freddy - Walt's best friend and immediate neighbour.
 Freddy is a jack-of-all-trades with a distinct stutter who ekes out an existence as a farmer, auctioneer and middleman.
 His farm is known as "The Old Haddock Place", after his mother's family.

 Maggie - Freddie's sister, a woman in her thirties who develops into Walt's love interest and later his wife.
 Unlike her brother, Maggie is rather level-headed, intelligent, and is willing to take initiative, including opening her own business.
 Freddie rarely sees her than anything other than someone who does his cooking.

 The Squire - An elderly gentleman who owns the farm across from Walt.
 He lives on his pension income plus whatever rental income he can get for his land.
 His name is Baxter Fortesque, but no one in Larkspur refers to him as anything other than "The Squire".
 He inherited his farm when his older brother Augustus (aka "Lucky Gus") ran away with a Catholic woman after World War II in violation of their parent's Protestant beliefs.
 The Squire earns a good but difficult living from his farm which is fully modernized.
 By contrast, Gus became very rich when all of his property was appropriated for private or public purposes.
 The Squire and Gus have not spoken to each other in over fifty years.

 Don - Another of Walt's neighbours and a successful dairy farmer, something Walt puts down to the fact that Don has in excess of half-a-million dollars in capital equipment for the purpose.
 Don is probably the neighbour who is the most exasperated by Walt's attempts to farm with antiquated equipment and is always urging him to at least work with equipment that is not clearly obsolete.